s4742629/PatternAnalysis-2025/recognition/s4742629_ADNI_ConvNeXt/README.md

 The diagnosis of brain illnesses is conventionally carried out through invasive biopsy procedures or manual examination of medical images.
 However, manual interpretation can introduce subjectivity and human error, potentially leading to inaccurate diagnoses.

 This project investigates the viability of ConvNeXt, a state-of-the-art convolutional neural network (CNN) image classifier, for identifying Alzheimer’s disease (AD) from medical imaging data.
 The model was trained and evaluated using the ADNI dataset, which contains two-dimensional MRI brain scans of both normal cognitive (NC) and Alzheimer’s disease (AD) patients.
+The goal was to achieve a **test accuracy of at least 80%** using a ConvNeXt model to classify the ADNI dataset.

 # ConvNeXt